-It is important that, throughout this course, teachers should make candidates aware of the relevance of the concepts studied to everyday life.
+It is important that, throughout this course, teachers should make candidates aware of the relevance of the concepts studied to everyday life, and to the natural and man-made worlds.

 In particular, attention should be drawn to:

 - the finite life of the world's resources and the need for recycling and conservation - economic considerations in the chemical industry, such as the availability and cost of raw materials and energy - the importance of chemicals in both industry and everyday life.